 Outside of the designated drop-in advising appointment times, you will need to meet with your academic advisor in a scheduled appointment.
-Advising appointments must be scheduled online for your assigned academic advisor.
-AHS advising scheduling links can be found here: http://ahs.uic.edu/inside-ahs/student-resources/advising/.
+Advising appointments must be scheduled online for your assigned academic advisor through iAdvise.
+Go to the Advising tab in your my.uic.edu portal and click on iAdvise to schedule your appointment.
 Advisors do not typically schedule same-day appointments.
 If you show up without a scheduled advising appointment, you are not guaranteed to be able to meet with an academic advisor that day.
 Please call the Student Affairs office at 312-996-2079 to inquire about the possibility of same-day advising.
 Our office is located at Suite 516 in AHSB and our hours are 8:30 a.m. through 4:30 p.m., Monday through Friday.